Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Abstract

 \section{Abstract}

-Consider a system $F$ of $n$ polynomials in $n$ variables, with a total of $n+k$ distinct exponent vectors, over any local field $L$.
-We discuss conjecturally tight upper and lower bounds on the maximal number of non-degenerate roots $F$ can have over $L$, with all coordinates having fixed sign or fixed first digit, as a function of $n$ and $k$ only.
-For non-Archimedean $L$ we give the first non-trivial lower bounds in the case $k-1\!\leq\!n$; and for general $L$ we give new explicit extremal systems when $k\!=\!2$ and $n\!\geq\!1$.
-We also briefly review the background behind such bounds, and their application, including connections to variants of the Shub-Smale $\tau$-Conjecture and the $\pp$ vs.\ $\np$ Problem.
+Consider a system $F$ of $n$ polynomials in $n$ variables, with a total of \mbox{$n+k$} distinct exponent vectors, over any local field $L$.
+We discuss conjecturally tight bounds on the maximal number of non-degenerate roots $F$ can have over $L$, with all coordinates having fixed phase, as a function of $n$, $k$, and $L$ only.
+In particular, we give new explicit systems with number of roots approaching the best known upper bounds.
+We also briefly review the background behind such bounds, and their application, including connections to computational number theory and variants of the Shub-Smale $\tau$-Conjecture and the $\pp$ vs.\ $\np$ Problem.
 One of our key tools is the construction of combinatorially constrained tropical varieties with maximally many intersections.